Rent safe and private dog parks hosted by locals

 Dog Reactivity Chart: Understand and Fix Dog Reactivity thumbnail

 What's going on?
-How can you work through this behavior with your companion?
-Will you ever be able to fully enjoy your neighborhood walks?
+How can you work through this reactive behavior with your companion?
+Will you ever be able to fully enjoy your neighborhood walks or embark on even more exciting adventures?

 First things first: What is dog reactivity, exactly?